-A caveat: I suggest you be prepared for the Roman way of slow service: they get very busy especially in high season, and they don't add extra staff.
-So you might feel ignored.
+A caveat: Be prepared for the Roman way of slow service: they get very busy especially in high season, so you might feel ignored.
 Just relax and enjoy the food.

-How to get there: With your back to the pantheon, you will see two streets leading straight in the other direction from it.
+How to get there: With your back to the pantheon, you see two streets leading straight in the other direction from it.
 Take the one on the right, via del Pantheon.
-This will take you to Piazza della Maddalena.
-Immediately take your first right, via delle Colonnelle.
+At Piazza della Maddalena, take a right, onto via delle Colonnelle.
 You can spot Del Sostegno by the green neon sign that says simply "Trattoria."